 Thirteen Group’s reason for being is to provide good quality homes and support for those in housing need.
 They provide support for anyone who needs a little help: help to get on the housing ladder, help to pay the rent, help to keep their home in good repair.

 Thirteen Group’s care and support services offer help for vulnerable people facing a range of challenges.
 They offer a range of housing support services including money advice, extra care schemes to help people live independently for longer, adaptations to homes, help with anti-social behaviour and more.

 Dedicated to transforming ‘homes, lives and neighbourhoods’ across East Staffordshire and South Derbyshire, Trent & Dove oversee over 5,700 homes, ranging from sheltered accommodation to family homes.

 Tuntum Housing Association are a Nottingham based social business providing housing and support services for people on low incomes.
-They are one of the East Midland’s fastest growing and most innovative housing associations, with over 1,100 homes in management and development.
+They are one of the East Midland’s fastest growing and most innovative housing associations, with around 1,300 homes in management and development.

 Wales & West provide top quality homes and services for 17,000 people of all ages across Wales.
 They’re always looking to grow and offer even better products and services to an expanding customer base to both individuals and businesses.